Albany Reach Open Space, Thames Ditton

-Ditton Beach in Thames Ditton is our original home.
+The river bank (beach) on Albany Reach Open Space in Thames Ditton is our original home.
 On the banks of the River Thames, it is where in April 2017 we had our first paddle and taster session.
-Ditton Beach is situated at the end of Aragon Avenue, Thames Ditton.
+Albany Reach Open Space and “Beach” area is situated at the end of Aragon Avenue, Thames Ditton.
 It is a large grassy area with a gently sloping beach to the River Thames.

-There is free car parking in Aragon Avenue or neighbouring roads.
-Please park considerately.
+There is car parking close by.
+Please try and avoid parking in Aragon Avenue as it causes nuisance and can prevent Emergency Service from getting into the road.
+Please park considerately and don’t park on the verge.
 At busy times let us know you are coming and there is a turning circle at the end of the road where boards and equipment can be dropped off and looked after whilst you go and park your car.

-From our launch spot on Ditton Beach or The Albany we have a few options, some afternoons are fairly informal and relaxed, we paddle upstream to Hampton Court as far as, and occasionally over, the East Molesey lock and downstream to the island and round by Ye Olde Swan.
+From our launch spot on “Beach” or The Albany we have a few options, some afternoons are fairly informal and relaxed, we paddle upstream to Hampton Court as far as, and occasionally over, the East Molesey lock and downstream to the island and round by Ye Olde Swan.

 In the Summer, we’ve had some great afternoons on the beach, with a picnic and even a swim if the weather is hot.
 We also paddle this route on Summer weekday evenings when the time is shorter.

 If we are feeling a little more energetic, and depending on flow and wind, we can paddle upstream, over the lock and round the East Molesey islands, sometimes as far as Sunbury.
 The Sunbury round trip usually takes around 3 hours.